fgero/dhcpv6-mod/README.md

 As a prerequisite, you must have entered the needed DHCP V4 WAN options (for Orange : 60, 61, 77 and 90), using Unifi's GUI WAN1 settings, as they are needed to generate V6 options.

-Then :
+Then we will :
-- From the UDR/UDM shell prompt, build a more recent version of `odhcp6c` (from [openwrt repo](https://github.com/openwrt/odhcp6c)) that has the `-K` option in order to pass a CoS for DHCP requests
+- Build a more recent version of `odhcp6c` (from [openwrt repo](https://github.com/openwrt/odhcp6c)) that has the `-K` option in order to pass a CoS for DHCP requests
 - Replace Unifi's `/usr/sbin/odhcp6c` by our own shell script `odhcp6c.sh`, which will :
   - fetch the DHCPv4 options values from `ubios-udapi-server` state file
-  - prepare the DHCPv6 options with needed prefixes and formats, according to a customizable configuration file
+  - prepare the DHCPv6 options with required formats, customizable via a configuration file
   - finally, `exec` the new `/data/local/bin/odhcp6c` (the one we just built), with all the adequate options
-- In addition, install our own `udm-boot` Debian package (and systemd service) that will re-apply dhcpv6-mod even after a Unifi OS firmware update
+- Install our own `udm-boot` Debian package (and systemd service) that will re-apply dhcpv6-mod even after a Unifi OS firmware update

 &nbsp;
 &nbsp;